Sunday, April 28, 2013

 Nominees: The Adventures of Robin Hood, Alexander’s Ragtime Band, Boys Town, The Citadel, Four Daughters, Grand Illusion, Jezebel, Pygmalion, Test Pilot

 Oscars top film, Capra's irritating and preachy farce, You Can't Take It With You is one of their weakest "Best Picture" winners in my opinion.
 And while I'll give the Academy props for nominating a foreign language film (their first - Jean Renoir's highly praised Grand Illusion - actually a 1937 release).
 I have to admit the movie doesn't resonate for me.
-I found it laborious and didn't care for it structurally, didn't like the clash of humanism and classism, the humor was a fail and I disliked how polite it was (these were prisoners of war?)
-In truth, aside from the River, I can’t seem to get fired up over Renoir’s overall body of work.
+I found it laborious and didn't care for it structurally, didn't like the clash of humanism and classism, the humor was a fail and I disliked how polite it was (these were prisoners of war? yes, I know he was trying to make a point with that) In truth, aside from the River, I can’t seem to get fired up over Renoir’s overall body of work.
 They look good and he plays with some big ideas, but I simply don't care for the telling.

 Several (unnominated) critical darlings of 1938 include Eisenstein’s historical epic, Alexander Nevsky.
 A production that was closely monitored by Stalin, which gives it the air of propaganda, but it’s still a notable effort.
 Sticking to the theme of propaganda, there’s Leni Riefenstahl’s documentary, Olympia.
 While Riefenstahl’s name is cloaked in controversy, the technical skill she puts on display with this picture was groundbreaking.